rubensworks/article-eswc2020-costmodelldf/content/conclusions.md

 ## Conclusions

-While this poster mainly outlines the idea, we intend to implement and evaluate our proposed framework.
-On the one hand, we will implement the server component that wraps over any number of LDF interfaces, and exposes them based on a server-side cost model.
-On the other hand, we will implement the client component that can communicate with different interfaces, and can select any of them during query planning using a client-side cost model.
+This article outlines our high-level framework.
-For both components, we will design and evaluate different cost models.
+In future work, we will implement the server and client components, and evaluate different cost models.

 We intend to implement our client component using the [Comunica platform](cite:cites taelman_iswc_2018) as a _Mediator_ that can determine optimal interfaces based on different circumstances.